Assistant Dean for Student Affairs and Diversity Initiatives

 Marilyn Ferguson stated that “Ultimately we know deeply that the other side of every fear is freedom.”
 Rejena Grotjohn walked into the Bowen School of Law in 2003 as a frightened part-time 1L convinced she was in over her head.
 A first-generation college graduate, her introduction into legal education was initially surprising, challenging and at times terrifying.
 And yet, there was a comforting message consistently conveyed by the faculty and staff at Bowen.
 “Yes, this is difficult.
 Yes, this is different than anything you have ever attempted.
 And yes, you can succeed.”
 That message has motivated and inspired Grotjohn to devote her career to helping students achieve their educational goals.

-Rejena Grotjohn currently serves at the Assistant Dean of Student Affairs where she manages the law school’s academic advising and academic support programs, bar preparation services and student life programming.
+Rejena Grotjohn currently serves at the Assistant Dean of Student Affairs and Diversity Initiatives.
+She manages the law school’s academic advising and academic support programs, bar preparation services and student life programming.
 Ms. Grotjohn was a civil litigator before being appointed to the faculty of the University of Arkansas at Monticello, where she served six years as an assistant professor of criminal justice.
 She joined the law school in 2014 as Director of Bar Success Services and Institute of Law Teaching and Learning Fellow.